lsst-sqre/jira-tools/README.rst

 Note that the WBS matches anything beginning with the string given; thus, ``02C.04`` retrieves epics with a WBS of ``02C.04.01``, ``02C.04.02``, etc.
+Specifying the cycle is optional: if not set, all epics will be shown regardless of cycle.

 By default, only issues of type "story" are counted when calculating planned and completed story points.
 To include other issue types (bug, improvement),